CorradoLanera/goldrake/README.md

         classify_by("Corrado")             # it asks for reviewer's password

-At the end of the session, if the stored goldrake was updated by other reviewer(s), the information will be merged toghether.
+At the end of the session, if the stored goldrake was updated by other reviewer(s), the information will be merged together.

 ### Collect results